-Wayne Sobon, Associate General Counsel and Director of Intellectual Property of Accenture and founder of NewEconomyPatents.org, agreed, noting, "The Federal Circuit's Bilski decision approaches the U.S. economy as if the incredible revolutions in software, the internet and business innovation of the last 30 years never happened.
+Wayne Sobon, Associate General Counsel and Director of Intellectual Property of Accenture and founder of NewEconomyPatents.org, agreed noting, "The Federal Circuit's Bilski decision approaches the U.S. economy as if it is still manufacturing based.
 That's just wrong.
-In today's knowledge and services-based economy, innovation and competitive advantage depend just as much on creating new business processes as creating new widgets.
+In today's knowledge economy, innovation is just as likely to occur around creating a new business method as creating a new widget.
 Patent law should reflect the current realities of the economic marketplace."